 To start with cloth, the first thing you need, of course, is some fabric.
 So, let us delete the default cube and add a plane.
 In order to get some good floppy and flexible fabric, you will need to subdivide it several times, about eight is a good number.
-So Tab into Edit Mode, and press W, and set it to 8.
+So Tab into Edit Mode and subdivide the mesh a couple of times.

 Now, we will make this cloth by going to the Physics tab.
 Scroll down until you see the Cloth panel, and press the Cloth button.
 Now, a lot of settings will appear, most of which we will ignore for now.

-That is all you need to do to set your cloth up for animating, but if you press Alt-A, your lovely fabric will just drop very un-spectacularly.
+That is all you need to do to set your cloth up for animating, but if you playback the animation, your lovely fabric will just drop very un-spectacularly.
 That is what we will cover in the next two sections about pinning and colliding.